ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 ## Swift Packages

 Swift Packages for Apple platforms are generated from Xcode frameworks if available.
-You can implement ``BuildPlan/didPackage(project:versionString:archiveURL:)`` to perform operations on the packages such as uploading them to a package registry.
+You can implement ``BuildPlan/packageUpload(for:)`` to upload content to a Swift Package Registry.

 ## Referencing products